Loss of power hitters doesn't concern Pirates

 The Pirates will miss Kang more than McCutchen will admit.

 Kang, who began last season on the disabled list, went deep 21 times in just 318 at-bats.
-Over a normal full season, he likely would hit 35 or more home runs — which would easily surpass Pirates leaders McCutchen (24 homers in 2016) and Gregory Polanco (22 homers).
+Over a normal full season, he likely would hit 35 or more home runs — which easily would surpass Pirates leaders McCutchen (24 homers in 2016) and Gregory Polanco (22 homers).

 When asked how the team will compensate for its power gap, manager Clint Hurdle tried to turn the conversation away from offense.